 - Lemon juice: If you prefer lime, you can swap out the lemon juice for lime juice.

-How To Make This Peach Sorbet Recipe: Step-By-Step
+How To Make This Peach Sorbet: Step-By-Step

 Here are some quick visual instructions.
 Remember that full instructions with the exact ingredients are in the printable recipe card: